pinetr2e/napkin/README.md

 deactivate Order
 @enduml
 ```
-It is quite hard to follow especially there are multiple level of nested actviation/deactivation.
+It is quite hard to follow especially as there are multiple level of nested actviation/deactivation.

 What if we express the same thing as the following Python code ?
 ```python